Ayten Amer

-Ayten Amer (أيتن عامر) (born Samar Ahmed Abd El Ghaffar Amer, 22 November 1986, Alexandria, Egypt) is an Egyptian actress.
+Ayten Amer (أيتن عامر) (born Samar Ahmed Abd El Ghaffar Amer, 22 November 1976, Alexandria, Egypt) is an Egyptian actress and model.

 Career

 Amer moved to Cairo when she was four.
 She later studied acting and directing and worked as a model, which helped her overcome her fear of the camera.
-Her first major role was in Hadret El Motaham Aby (Mr. Guilty is My Father), with Nour El Sherif.
+Her first major role was in Hadret El Motaham Aby (Mr. Guilty is My Father), with Nour El-Sherif.

 Personal life

 Amer is the sister of actress Wafaa Amer, and has one daughter, Ayten Ezzelarab.